Why do I choose to use emacs?

 Here are some of the things I do from emacs:

 How I plan to use emacs in the coming years?
-Link to heading

 I will use emacs for latex and org documentation during my graduate program as I am quite comfortable using it now.
 If you like Obsidian, I am sure you will love org-mode even more (but that is given, you have learned to use emacs).
 I would like to explore the feature of using emacs as a standalone window manager (proper neckbeard stuff right here).

 Should you use emacs?
-Link to heading

 The answer is not that simple as it depends on a few things.
 Do you like your text editor to be fast?
 Use Neovim.
 Do you not like customizing your text editor or having keybinds?
 Use VSC or Espresso or Sublime Text.
 I would suggest emacs to users that like to do a lot of things in one place.
 Vim can do a lot of things emacs can do, but emacs lets you do almost everything you can do on your computer WM or DE.
 The level of customization and control you get over this tool is immense and if you seek such features, you would benefit from emacs.